abduvert/HostelManagement/README.md

 ## Development Status

-The project is currently in progress and includes the following components:

 - **MySQL Database**: Database schema and queries are being developed to store hostel-related data.

-- **Java Interface**: An effective interface is being designed and implemented using Java to interact with the database and perform various operations.
+- **Java Interface**: An effective interface is designed and implemented using Java to interact with the database and perform various operations.

 ## Basic Assumptions